kamanashisroy/nginz/README.md

 - Parallel processing support based on [star-topology and pipeline pattern](base/src/parallel/pipeline.c).
 [This is elaborated in great details by the networking scenarios here.](base/parallel.md).
 - It has scalability features.
 The requests are [load-balanced](apps/load_balancer) in the worker processes.
 - It has [memory profiler](apps/chat/src/profiler.c).
-- It has [event-loop](base/src/event_loop.c) module to handle user data in [fibers](base/src/fiber.c).
+- It has [event-loop](base/src/event_loop_poll.c) module to handle user data in [fibers](base/src/fiber.c).
 - It has [command shell](base/src/shake.c) to diagnose the server.
 - Writing new feature for chat server needs very less code(see the following ..).
 - It has an [HTTP interface](apps/http)(It is useful for benchmarking).
 - It has [streamio](net/src/streamio.c) which supports io chaining.
 It is useful to implement proxy-pattern and chain-of-responsiblity pattern.
-The chat server is tunneled through http protocol using this feature.
+The instant-messaging(chat) server is tunneled through http protocol using this feature.

 Dependency injection
 ====================